This statement is effective as of December 7, 2022.

 Deletion Request Rights

-To exercise the access, data portability, and deletion rights described above, please submit a “verifiable consumer request” (defined below) to us by either:
+To exercise the access, data portability, limiting use of sensitive personal information, correction and deletion rights described above, please submit a “verifiable consumer request” (defined below) to us by either:

 Only you or someone you authorized to act on your behalf, may make a verifiable consumer request related to your personal information.
 You may also make a verifiable consumer request on behalf of your minor child.